-- 1.3.a.1.
+- 1.3.a.
+Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions. - 1.3.a.1.
 Ability to analyze a complex computing problem which involves many components, and/or high risks and critical systems. - 1.3.a.2.
 Principles of computing include computation, communication, and design. - 1.3.a.2.
-Ability to apply other relevant disciplines such as organization processes, finance, medical and engineering - 1.3.b.1.
-Ability to apply information science and technology to the problem-solving process. - 1.3.b.2.
+Ability to apply other relevant disciplines such as organization processes, finance, medical and engineering - 1.3.b.
+Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline. - 1.3.b.1.
+Ability to apply information science and technology to the problem-solving process.. - 1.3.b.2.
 Ability to respond to requirements of the society by utilizing various information sciences and technologies. - 1.3.b.3.
 Design ability is composed of items such as complex problem analysis, modelization, extract and define requirements and design, implement and evaluate systems, processes, components and programs. - 1.3.b.4.
-Ability to create, select, or adapt and then apply appropriate techniques, resources, and modern computing tools to complex computing activities, with an understanding of the limitations. - 1.3.c.1.
-This competence indicates the need of active and effective communication skills: sociocultural perspective should be considered for the acceptability and workability of the implementation of computing works. - 1.3.c.2.
+Ability to create, select, or adapt and then apply appropriate techniques, resources, and modern computing tools to complex computing activities, with an understanding of the limitations. - 1.3.c.
+Communicate effectively in a variety of professional contexts. - 1.3.c.1.
+This competence indicates the need of active and effective communication skills: sociocultural perspective should be considered for the acceptability and workability of the implementation computing works. - 1.3.c.2.
 These oral and written communications should include the use of computing standards. - 1.3.c.3.
 Ability to communicate oral and/or written internationally recognized languages.